We are Stretching and Extending our Student’s Horizons at BSB

 Following on her passion for professional development and school improvement, Victoria is an accredited facilitator of the COBIS Programme for Middle Leaders which is delivered to delegates from around the world.
 She is also qualified as a Peer Accreditor, helping other international schools obtain COBIS accreditation.
-Victoria has over 20 years of experience working with children and in schools and prior to becoming a teacher and senior leader, had a background in social services and special educational needs.
+Victoria has over 20 years of experience working with children and in schools, and before becoming a teacher and senior leader, had a background in social services and special educational needs.

 How did the idea for the ‘So you think you can cook’ competition come about?

-I think that children’s ability to innovate, problem-solve and to be resilient can sometimes be underestimated and therefore, this can limit the vision required to provide truly challenging and enriching experiences for them.
+I think that children’s ability to innovate, problem-solve and to be resilient is sometimes underestimated.
+Therefore, this can limit the vision required to provide genuinely challenging and enriching experiences for them.
 Luckily at BSB, our seemingly ‘outlandish’ ideas for stretching and extending our student’s horizons are met with support and enthusiasm, as can be seen in the incredible programmes run through our Innovation Hub, Design Technology and Art Studios.
 ‘So You Think You Can Cook’ is simply an extension of this – the utilisation of exceptional facilities and a robust curriculum to showcase yet another layer of our students’ excellence.

 Your role at BSB is the Head of Primary.
 How did you get involved in the ‘So you think you can cook’ competition?

-As a school leader, I believe it is necessary to take an active role in raising standards and to model the benefits of healthy, calculated risk-taking.
+As a school leader, I believe it is necessary to take an active role in raising standards and modelling the benefits of healthy, calculated risk-taking.

-Children were provided with a basic recipe, as well as a range of fresh herbs and spices which they needed to smell and taste before independently deciding what, and how much, to add to their food.
+Children were given a basic recipe, and a range of fresh herbs and spices which they needed to smell and taste before independently deciding what, and how much, to add to the food.